-Arizona law does not explicitly allow attorney fee awards for students who prevail in litigation against institutions who have violated the laws and regulations in place to govern them.
+Arizona law does not explicitly allow attorney fee awards for students who prevail in litigation against institutions who have violated the laws / regulations in place to govern them.

-D. DOES STATE LAW EXPLICITLY AUTHORIZE ATTORNEY GENERAL INVOLVEMENT?
+D. DOES THE STATE ALLOW ATTORNEY GENERAL INVOLVEMENT?
+20/20 POINTS

-Yes Limited circumstances No 20 Points 10 Points 0 Points
+Yes Limited Circumstances No 20 Points 10 Points 0 Points

-In addition to all other remedies, if it appears to the Board, either on complaint or otherwise, that any person has engaged in or is engaging in an act, practice or transaction which violates applicable law, the Board may apply, through the attorney general or through the county, city or town attorney of the county, city or town in which the act, practice or transaction is alleged to have been committed, to the superior court in that county for an injunction restraining the person from engaging in the act, practice or transaction, or doing anything in furtherance of the act, practice or transaction.
+"In addition to all other remedies, if it appears to the board, either on complaint or otherwise, that any person has engaged in or is engaging in an act, practice or transaction which violates this chapter or any rule or order of the board, the board may either:...2.Apply, through the attorney general or through the county, city or town attorney of the county, city or town in which the act, practice or transaction is alleged to have been committed, to the superior court in that county for an injunction restraining the person from engaging in the act, practice or transaction, or doing anything in furtherance of the act, practice or transaction.
 On a proper showing, a temporary restraining order, a preliminary injunction or a permanent injunction shall be granted without a bond.
-(A.R.S. § 32-3057.)
+Process in the action may be served on the defendant in any county in this state where the defendant transacts business or is found."
+A.R.S. § 32-3057